sandeshlmore/snap/README.md

 ***Restore***

-- Restore of Snapshot can be done by adding "datasource" field in PersistentVolumeClaim object. e.g.
+- Restore of Snapshot can be done by adding "datasource" field in volumeClaimTemplates object. e.g.
 ```
     dataSource: